pugjs/pug/Readme.md

     p!= aVarContainingMoreHTML

-The on exception made in terms of allowing "vanilla" JavaScript, is the `- each` token.
+The one exception made in terms of allowing "vanilla" JavaScript, is the `- each` token.
 This takes the form of:

     - each VAL[, KEY] in OBJ